San Juan Island Shared-Use Trail

 We’ve received great feedback on our Engage San Juan County project page so far and we are grateful for your questions, input, and insights.
 Stay tuned!

-• Frequently Asked Questions - Town to Zylstra Lake Shared-Use Trail
+• Frequently Asked Questions - Shared-Use Trail

 Why is the County building a trail and how do trails benefit me?